UoB-COMSM0166/2025-group-5/README.md

 Each visual contributor focused on a subsystem:

 - Xiao Wu ensured narrative cohesion via cutscenes and worldbuilding cues
-- Yaxin Chen prototyped level hazards and cursed mechanics
+- Yaxin Chen prototyped level hazards, cursed mechanics.
+Define all the attributes of players and enemies.
 - Yaoyao Shen built polished transitions and user interface components

 They applied principles of **requirement decomposition**—dividing the narrative, interaction, and presentation pipeline according to shared [Acceptance Criteria](#epics).